antifraudcg/proposals/use-cases/use-cases.md

 Fraudsters frequently employ remailer services in order to cover their tracks.
 Remailers are innocent 3rd parties who provide an address for shipping and then send the goods on to another location.

 Also see [OAT-012 Cashing Out](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-012_Cashing_Out.html).

-### Check Kiting

-Kiting is commonly defined as intentionally writing a check for a value greater than the account balance from an account in one bank, then writing a check from another account in another bank, also with non-sufficient funds, with the second check serving to cover the non-existent funds from the first account.
-The purpose of check kiting is to falsely inflate the balance of a checking account in order to allow written checks to clear that would otherwise bounce.
-If the account is not planned to be replenished, then the fraud is colloquially known as paper hanging.” - Wikipedia

-Check kiting and related forms of fraud have not historically relied on digital channels.
-However, with the emergence of online-only neobanks and other fintechs, this practice has become endemic to digital banking.
-The problem is further exacerbated when fintechs offer incentives, like accelerated deposit schedules, in order to get a competitive advantage.
-The problem is made worse because online banks like Chime often make debit cards available in digital channels.
-This means that anonymous users can load up account balances on these cards and then turn around and abuse them at merchants.

 ### Promotion Abuse